 Back in May, I was alerted to a $25 mistake rate at the Hilton San Francisco Financial District.
 The rate was featured on a German travel site, valid between July 15-17.
 I booked it, half expecting the reservation to be cancelled.
 Two nights before my stay, I tried to add the reservation to my HHonors account.
 When the reservation wasn’t found, I thought for sure it had been cancelled.
 So I called Hilton and a rep explained the reservation was still valid, though it could not be added to my account because the rate was not eligible for elite benefits.
 Fair enough.
-Off I went to San Francisco, with the main purpose being to load up on Vanilla Reloads.

 The hotel’s name is a bit misleading.
 It’s actually right at the edge of Chinatown, a few blocks from the financial district.
 It’s still in a decent location, surrounded by about half a dozen drug stores, making it super easy to load up on points.

 If you’re taking BART, you’ll want to get off on Market Street.
 The hotel is about half a mile away, but the steep roads make it quite a work out.

 Based on the rate I had paid, I half expected to be told off at check-in.
 Instead, the agent was very friendly and welcoming.
 I wasn’t expecting any elite benefits since the HHonors rep had previously informed me I wasn’t eligible.
 However, the agent asked for my membership information anyway.
 I handed it over, thinking the system would prompt him to deny me my benefits.
 Not so.
 I was given an upgrade to a club level room with a view and invited to use the lounge.

 Hilton San Francisco Club Room